Updated November 2024

-If you don’t set up your domain and mailbox correctly, then your cold emails will go to spam.
+If you don’t set up your domains and email accounts correctly, then your cold emails will go to spam.

-In this article, I will show you the 4-step process that I use to set up my domains and mailboxes (email accounts) when sending cold emails:
+In this article, I show you the 4-step process that I use to set up my domains and email accounts:

 Step 1: Create a Google Workspace account & buy a domain